Omerr/research-guide/chapters/01 - Part 1 - Foundations/01-what-is-research.md

 The distinction isn't about difficulty or technical sophistication.
 It's about **uncertainty of approach**.

+Throughout this book, I will adopt the following definition: Research is confronting problems where you don't know if solutions exist or which approaches will work.

 **Research** confronts problems where:

 - You don't know if a solution exists.